faanross/faanross.github.io/content/posts/post-1.md

 wevtutil cl "Microsoft-Windows-PowerShell/Operational"
 ```

-NO WE ALSO WANT TO CLEAR BOTH POWERSHELL AND SYSMON LOGS
-- after attack immediatelly export sysmon log, then powershell log, then dump memory, then stop pcap, then we do live reading, then do we stop malware.

 {{< figure src="/img/image036.png" title="" class="custom-figure" >}}

 Great now that everything is setup let's generate our stager and transfer it over to the victim.